maltob/http_imager_ui/README.md

 1. Copy over a custom winpeshl.ini to tell Windows PE to configure the network then launch the imaging UI.
 An example one is provided at [WinPEShl.ini](example/Winpeshl.ini)
 1. Save the updated WIM
   `Dismount-WindowsImage -Save -Path C:\Temp\WinPE`
-1. Upload the WIM to your HTTP server or media and boot from it to check it works like you expect
+1. Upload the WIM to your HTTP server or media and boot from it.

   ## Settings.ini reference